davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 Ensuring That All Students Are Assigned: The Default Cohort
 ===========================================================

-In a course that has the cohort feature enabled, all students must be assigned to a cohort.
-To ensure that all students are assigned, the system automatically creates a default cohort and assigns students to it if necessary.
-Creation of the default cohort only occurs if you do not define any automated cohorts for your course.
-Any student who is not assigned to a manual cohort is assigned to the default cohort automatically when they visit the **Discussion** page or a discussion topic in the course content.
+If you enable cohorts in your course, all students must be assigned to a cohort.
+To ensure that there are no students in the course without a cohort, the system automatically creates a default cohort and assigns students to it if necessary.
+The default cohort is created only if you have not created any automated cohorts in your course.
+Any student who is not assigned to a manual cohort is automatically assigned to the default cohort when they visit the **Discussion** page or a discussion topic in the course content.

 Students who are assigned to the default cohort see a cohort name of "Default Group" in discussion posts.
+If you want students to see a different name for the default cohort, you can change its name.
+For details about renaming cohorts, see :ref:`Renaming a Cohort`.

 .. image:: ../../../shared/building_and_running_chapters/Images/post_visible_default.png
  :alt: A discussion topic post with "This post is visible to Default Group"
        above the title

-If you want students to see a different cohort name when your course starts, you can add an automated cohort with the name that you prefer.
-See :ref:`Define Auto Cohorts`.
-(Adding an automated cohort to your course for this purpose is not recommended after your course starts.)

 You can check the :ref:`student profile information report<View and download student data>` for your course to see if any students are assigned to the